Skip navigation

 Each month, Employment Halton hosts workshops to assist job seekers with the fundamental skills needed to search for employment.
 Participants can expect assistance with cover letters and resumes, job searching, interview preparedness, job fair preparation, computer skills, and more.

-For more information on the application process, visit the Province’s Employment Ontario webpage (external link).
+For more information on the application process, visit the Province’s Employment Ontario webpage.

 First impressions count!
 This virtual workshop will teach you how to practice the skills needed to make a lasting impression at your next interview and how to answer challenging questions.